tayor/PracticalSessions/vision/README.md

-# ConvNets and Computer Vision Tutorial
+# NASSMA 2019: ConvNets and Computer Vision Tutorial
-by Viorica Patraucean, with some changes for NASSMA.

-_Designed for education purposes.
-Please do not distribute without permission_.
+*Adapted from a tutorial by Viorica Patraucean.*

 ## Focus of the tutorial: Study on the efficiency and robustness of convolutional neural networks for image classification